rbccps-iisc/RemoteGatewayManager/Readme.md

 3. Change mongodb credenials, database, etc and `db/db.go`
 4. Clone repo and run `go install . `
 5. Run the binaries from wherever they are generated to.
+6. Ensure that the parameters `ClientAliveInterval 60` and `ClientAliveCountMax 10` in file `/etc/ssh/sshd_config are set on the client side are present, to ensure persistent tunnel

 ## TODO :